With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.

 18) The Breakfast Club

 This family caf business (caf not café) doing a mean old all-day food and drink offering.
 The restaurant is fairly well known for its banging brunches, but it also offers some wonderful lunches and evening meals - think the ultimate comfort grub.
-You can now make a reservation for outdoor dining from 12 April onwards.
+You can make a reservation for outdoor dining.

 19) Pizza Pilgrims

-Pizza Pilgrims' first pizzeria outside of London town serves slow-proved Neapolitan pizza, from dough made fresh, daily, and the best ingredients sourced from Italy.
-Outdoor seating is reopening on 12 April for walk-in visits only.
+Pizza Pilgrims’ first pizzeria outside of London town serves slow-proved Neapolitan pizza, from double fermented dough made fresh, daily, and topped with the best ingredients they can get their hands on.
+Bookings and Walk-ins welcome.

 The Alchemist are masters in the dark arts of molecular mixology and demons in the kitchen.
-Their mixologists create cocktails that are presented in vessels orchestrated to add a devilish dash of theatre.
-From 12 April, they will be serving their molecular magic al fresco.
+Their mixologists create cocktails that are presented in vessels orchestrated to add a devilish dash of theatre - served with molecular magic al fresco.
 Also, expect a menu of classic dishes with an Alchemist Twist.
-No bookings are required for their outdoor service.

 21) The Up In Arms, Marston, Oxford